Oliver-Binns/Website/Content/posts/terraform-provider-googleplay.md

 }
 ```

+The permissions here are at user level and would give the user these permissions over all apps in the developer account.
+The possible values you can specify are specified in the [Google Play Developer API documentation](https://developers.google.com/android-publisher/api-ref/rest/v3/users).

+As it’s not possible to create a user with no permissions, this value cannot be empty.

 ## App-specific permissions

-Users can be granted specific permissions to a particular app using the `googleplay_app_iam` ‘resource’.
+Users can also be granted specific permissions to a particular app using the `googleplay_app_iam` ‘resource’.

 Each App IAM resource declares: